SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 CredHubCredential<PasswordCredential> genPassword = await _credHub.GenerateAsync<PasswordCredential>(genRequest);
 ```

-Generate requests allow the setting of permissions on a credential during generation:
+The following example demonstrates that `Generate` requests allow the setting of permissions on a credential during generation:

 ```csharp
 var genParams = new PasswordGenerationParameters { Length = 20 };